ravichas/SRWkshp1a/README.md

-# SRWkshp1a: Learning (Machine) Drug Function Using Molecular Structures,
+# SRWkshp1a: Learning (Machine) Drug Function Using Molecular Structures
 **S.Ravichandran**

 Click Binder link below to begin the tutorial.